SCOPE OF THIS CHAPTER

 - Information Sharing

-Under Section 22 (3A) of the Children Act 1989, local authorities have a duty to promote the educational achievement of Looked After children.
+Under Section 22 (3A) of the Children Act 1989 (as amended by Section 4 of the Children and Social Work Act 2017), local authorities have a specific duty to promote the educational achievement of Looked After and Previously Looked After Children.
 Section 99 of the Children and Families Act 2014 imposes a requirement for an officer to be appointed to discharge this duty – sometimes referred to as a 'Virtual School Head' ('VSH').

 An up-to-date list of Designated Teachers should be maintained to assist with communications and assist other authorities that have placed children within the authority.

 As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their Looked After children and Previously Looked After Children, Directors of Children's Services and Lead Members for Children's Services should ensure that: